x3p0-dev/x3p0-ideas/docs/color-scheme.md

 ## Semantic Colors

-The semantic color layer allows you to assign primitive color tokens to semantically-mapped colors that are used throughout the design.
-Essentially, the
+The semantic color layer allows you to map primitives to semantically named colors that are used throughout the design.
+Essentially, we follow a path like this:

 ```text
 Primitive → Semantic → Component
 ```

+A single primitive color can be mapped to any number of semantic colors.
+For example, the primitive `white` color can be mapped to both the `background.level-0` and `foreground.on-accent` colors (or even more).
+The semantic layer gives purpose to the colors.

 This is also the layer where we can utilize CSS functions like `light-dark()` to output colors based on user preference.